DQLin/RealTimeStochasticLightcuts/README.md

 An additional feature in the demo is ray traced glossy reflection, which is produced by sampling the glossy BSDF, intersecting rays with emissive objects, and denoising the result by SVGF [Schied et al. 2017].
 Motion vectors of imaginary positions of reflected objects are used for temporal reprojection.

-Note that the two large demo scenes, Zero Day and Amazon Lumberyard Bistro, are stored in the [RealTimeStochasticLightcuts_LargeModels](https://github.com/DQLin/RealTimeStochasticLightcuts_LargeModels) submodule.
+Note that the two large demo scenes, Zero Day and Amazon Lumberyard Bistro, are stored in the [RealTimeStochasticLightcuts_LargeModels](https://github.com/DQLin/RealTimeStochasticLightcuts_LargeModels) submodule (Don't directly download from GitHub, because the repository contains LFS files).
-If you want to test those two scenes, you need to download them separately or use recursive clone (git clone --recursive https://github.com/DQLin/RealTimeStochasticLightcuts/).
+If you want to test those two scenes, you need to use the recursive clone (git clone --recursive https://github.com/DQLin/RealTimeStochasticLightcuts/) or fetch the submodule by running "git submodule update --init --recursive" if you already cloned the repository without the submodule.

 This demo is built upon [MiniEngine](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/MiniEngine) by Team Minigraph at Microsoft.